 batteries to store electricity for at least 3 days of usage for cloudy weather.

-We recommend 4 to 5 days of storage, and some systems have 10 to 14 days of capacity.
+We recommend at least 2 to 3 days of storage, and some systems have 5 to 7 days of capacity.

 batteries are rated in Amp Hours AH, the amount of energy that can be stored in